 Discovery Institute Is Here to Serve Your Addiction Treatment Needs

-Here at Discovery Institute, we know the value of AA sponsors.
-That’s why we encourage the recovering alcoholics that attend our alcohol detox and addiction treatment programs to get one.
+Here at Discovery Institute, we know the value and mutual support of AA sponsors.
+That’s why we encourage the recovering alcoholics who attend our alcohol detox and addiction treatment programs to get one.
 We also encourage the recovering addicts of our other drug detox and addiction treatment programs to find a sponsor or someone that they can lean on for support while in recovery.

 Here at Discovery Institute, we provide the highest quality clinical care through evidence-based practices.
 Through such care, we help alcohol and drug addicts overcome their addictions.